Consider sustainable shopping and gift giving throughout the year

-This positive impact holiday shopping guide was prepared to help you do good while shopping (and spending) this holiday season.
+This positive impact shopping guide was prepared to help you do good while shopping (and spending) during the holiday season and beyond.
 This is to help guide you for when you are looking for someone specific on your list AND want to be mindful of your purchases.
 My intent is that every store or brand on the list honors at least one of the pillars of sustainability- social, economic and/or environmental.
-I understand that of course you can donate to a charity and make a difference, but sometimes you either have a need/requirement/desire to give a physical gift.
+Of course you can donate to a charity and make a difference, but sometimes you either have a need/requirement/desire to give a physical gift.
 Why not make it so that your gift supports a cause that is good for this planet, the people on it and a local economy?

 Home décor, bath, bedding